Moscow court rules US journalist Evan Gershkovich must stay in jail until late August

 The ruling was broadcast to reporters, who watched it on two large TV screens in a separate room in the courthouse.

-While waiting for the judge, Gershkovich smiled and chatted to his parents, who were present.
+While waiting for the judge, Gershkovich smiled and chatted with his parents, who were present.
 U.S. Ambassador Lynne Tracy also attended.

 “Evan continued to show remarkable strength and resiliency in these very difficult circumstances,” she told reporters afterward.